phanirithvij/central_server/README.tech.md

     - Use only one request save in the state management store then get from it
   - [ ] Remove Org class
 - [ ] Antd Tooltip
+- [ ] No tooltip on mobile
+- [ ] Scroll down to map on map icon click

 ## Dev notes